sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 remember that you can't do anything expensive in that callback or other things will stop that share the same thread.

-Try as much as you can, anything that can get stuck.
+Try as much as you can, anything that can get stuck will get stuck.
 Maybe it's something as simple as a log statement, for example, the logger is now blocked writing to a file.
 The synchronous version worked in tests, but now something happened in production, the permissions were wrong, a backup has locked a file, etc., and